loda-lang/loda-programs/programs/oeis/list1.md

 * [A109118](http://oeis.org/A109118) ([L67 program](A109118.asm)): a(n) = 2*(n^2 + 3*n + 1)^3.
 * [A109161](http://oeis.org/A109161) ([L15 program](A109161.asm)): n: R^n real coefficient for exceptional Cartan groups as a triangular sequence: G2->R^5; F4->R^15; E6->R^16; E7->R^27; E7.5->R^28; E8->R^29; ...
 * [A109164](http://oeis.org/A109164) ([L08 program](A109164.asm)): a(n) = 4*a(n-1) - 4*a(n-2) + a(n-3), n >= 3; a(0)=1, a(1)=6, a(2)=20.
+* [A109168](http://oeis.org/A109168) ([L12 program](A109168.asm)): Continued fraction expansion of the constant x (A109169) such that the continued fraction of 2*x yields the continued fraction of x interleaved with the positive even numbers.
 * [A109232](http://oeis.org/A109232) ([L18 program](A109232.asm)): Floor(n*(e^2+1)/(e-1)^2).
 * [A109234](http://oeis.org/A109234) ([L12 program](A109234.asm)): Floor(n*sinh(1)).
 * [A109237](http://oeis.org/A109237) ([L10 program](A109237.asm)): Floor(n*coth(1)).